-Whether you are hurt in a car accident or due to a defective product, you should retain an experienced attorney.
-For many people in Meridian, a product liability or personal injury lawsuit is the only way to obtain much needed compensation for an accident.
+Whether you are hurt in a car accident or due to a defective product, you should retain an experienced Meridian personal injury attorney.
+For many people, a product liability or personal injury lawsuit is the only way to obtain much needed compensation for an accident.
 Those who are harmed due to the fault of another can recover their economic and noneconomic losses, including medical expenses, pain and suffering, household services, loss of consortium, loss of enjoyment of life, and lost income.Establishing Liability in Car and Trucking Accidents

 Car accidents are often the result of negligence.
 Negligence involves one or more people failing to meet an obligation to use reasonable care given the circumstances, such that the failure causes harm to someone else.
 For example, if an automobile driver is texting while driving and T-bones your car in an intersection, it is likely the jury will find that the driver failed to use reasonable care.
 What if you are partially to blame for an accident?
 Mississippi is a pure comparative fault state, meaning your negligence may not be a complete bar to recovery.